What are the best NFL helmet designs for each team?

 Well, it’s their only helmet, and it’s their only helmet for good reason.
 You can’t go wrong with red and white.

-This is technically one of only two helmets in the entire history of the Los Angeles Chargers, or at least in a manner of speaking.
+This is technically one of only three helmets in the entire history of the Los Angeles Chargers, or at least in a manner of speaking.
 Now, the entire history of the LA Chargers includes that of the same franchise once known as the San Diego Chargers, so even with the entire history, I’m still taking the current helmet.
 Like the Broncos, this one combines tradition with innovation.

 The Raiders, like the Chiefs, have had the same helmet for years and whether the team is known as the Los Angeles Raiders or Las Vegas Raiders, this helmet will accompany the team wherever they play.